Help yourself by simplifying your small business social media.

 You signed up to run a business and didn’t realize you’d also be the person in charge of your small business social media strategy.
 Independent stores of large franchise brands, as well as mom & pop businesses, face this same challenge.

 When creating your small business social media strategy, there are many ways to approach it.
+It isn’t always as simple as choosing to buy automatic Instagram likes monthly or buying Instagram followers, and gaining genuine engagement that way.
+You have to have a strategy in place regarding what you are posting, when you are posting and who you are posting for.
 What’s important is that you design a plan to which you can commit and that you can measure.
 Understanding your small business social media approach will help you decide later whether you were successful.

 A simple and easy to measure approach is to manage your social media with one of two key goals: